Feb 5, 2021

 Coronavirus has caused many people to consider suspending or pausing auto insurance.
 More people are working from home and have had a change in their commute.
 Has there been a change in your driving habits?
 Are you considering putting your car insurance on hold to save money?

 Putting your coverage on hold is possible if you do it the right way.
-If you cancel your insurance policy outright, it can end up costing you more money than you save when you seek coverage in the future.
-Plus, you may need to pay terminations fees and insurance gaps are also potential red-flags for insurers.
+If you cancel outright, it can end up costing you more money than you save when you need to get insured in the future.
+Plus, you may need to pay terminations fees and gaps are also potential red-flags for insurers.

 Although you are not driving your vehicle as much, you still need to have insurance.
 This is even if you take it off the road.
-You’ll want to have some coverage to protect it from theft, vandalism, and weather damage.
+You’ll want to protect it from theft, vandalism, and weather damage.
 Here’s what you need to know if you are considering suspending your auto policy.

-- OPCF 16 : This is to suspend your coverage.
-It will be on hold until you reinstate it.
+- OPCF 16 : This is to suspend your insurance.

-- OPCF 17 : This allows you to reinstate your policy
+- OPCF 17 : This allows you to reinstate it.

 When Can Insurance Be Put On Hold?

-There are a few reasons why people might want to put their insurance policy on hold.
+There are a few reasons why people might want to put their insurance on hold.
 Right now, COVID-19 is the top reason, but there are others.
-Perhaps you are storing your summer car, are travelling, or want to remove a less used vehicle from your family policy.
-You can call your insurer any time to discuss changes to your policy.
-You also have the option to reduce coverage.
-Basic insurance is better than no coverage or cancelling.
+Perhaps you are storing your summer car, are travelling, or want to remove a less used vehicle.
+You can call your insurer any time to discuss changes or reduce coverage.
+Basic insurance is better than having none or cancelling.

 What Happens If I Pause My Car Insurance?

-There are some things to consider when you contact your insurer to discuss pausing your policy.
-By suspending your policy, you are giving up important coverage like third party liability, accident benefits, DCPD and uninsured automobile coverage.
+There are some things to consider when you contact your insurer to discuss pausing your insurance.
+By suspending it, you are giving up important protection like third party liability, accident benefits, DCPD and uninsured motorist.
 Depending on your insurer, fees may also apply.

-It’s still important to have coverage on parked cars.
-If you remove comprehensive coverage your vehicle will not be protected from fire, theft, or vandalism even though it is parked in your driveway.
+It’s still important to insure parked cars.
+If you remove comprehensive insurance your vehicle will not be protected from fire, theft, or vandalism even though it is parked in your driveway.

 There are some things to consider if you are thinking about suspending your insurance.
-Here is a look at the pros and cons of suspending your policy.Pros
+Here is a look at the pros and cons of suspending it.Pros

-- You pay less for insurance while your car is not being used.
+- You pay less premiums while your car is not being used.

-- You won’t have a coverage lapse if you pause and keep basic coverage.
+- You won’t have a lapse if you pause and keep basic coverage.

-- The vehicle will not have coverage if anyone wants to drive it.
+- The vehicle will be insured if anyone wants to drive it.

 - No protection against non-driving incidents such as theft, vandalism, or fire.